top of page

 Presenting my MSc Study. İlia State University, Georgia, 2019.

 I have a keen interest in studying the evolution of vertebrates and their respective systems.
 My research focuses on exploring the adaptations of organisms in extreme mountain environments.
 In my MSc study, I conducted a comparative analysis of neutral divergence and immune defenses among ABMR populations residing at various altitudes.
-Throughout my Ph.D., I further investigated the influence of altitude, diet and population genetic structure on the composition of microbiota in ABMR.
-Currently, I work at the Charles University as a post-doctoral researcher and I continue the explore high altitude adaptations in different species and setups.
+Throughout my Ph.D., I further investigated the influence of altitude, diet, and population genetic structure on the composition of microbiota in ABMR.
+Currently, I work at Charles University as a postdoctoral researcher, where I continue to explore high-altitude adaptations in different species and setups.

 Home: Bio